amitesh-singh/amiduino/3dprinting/orcaslicer/Tips.md

 ### what did not work on texture PEI sheet

 - ender 3v3 se can print ASA beautifully ;)
-- no layer lines visible. layer lines are only visible when there is a wrapping
+- no layer lines visible. layer lines are only visible when there is a warping
 - tried printing without brim and enclosure, the simplest print which is tire valve cap did not print..

-  major issue is bed adhesion and wrapping
+  major issue is bed adhesion and warping
     - tried with brim, and small footprint part like `tire valve cap` did print without any issues.
-No wrapping
+No warping
 - Tried to print the support for reverse bowden for SE and there were brim support and again, it did wrap at one corner.
-    - ambient temperature was around `33-35C` ; it wrapped again.
+    - ambient temperature was around `33-35C` ; it warped again.

 - next step: Try printing with glue and brim too
 - try printing with smooth PEI sheet. with glue and brim.